AkshayKumarKothuri/Artificial-Neural-Network-Basiccode/README.md

 Open the code in Spyder or Jupyter notebook.
 Integrate the dataset which is given in git.
-Execute the steps so that we can learn how to work on example dataset taken in the program. you can execute the same for you type of datasets based on your requirement.
+Execute the steps so that we can learn how to work on example dataset taken in the program. you can execute the same for your type of datasets based on your requirement.